cpitzak/organizer/README.md

 # Organizer
-A simple utility I made to organizes my files and removes old files.
+A utility I made to organizes my files and removes old files.
 I have this utility automatically run when the computer starts up.

 Tested on Windows 7 and Mac OSX.